 The idea that rocks could fall from space was only recently accepted in Europe by a handful of chemists and mineralogists.
-Then in 1803, a huge meteorite shower in L’Aigle, France forcing more scientists to concede it could and did happen.
+Then in 1803, a huge meteorite shower in L’Aigle, France, forced more scientists to concede it could and did happen.

 Benjamin Silliman was born on Aug.
 8, 1779 in a tavern in Trumbull, Conn.
 His mother, Mary Fish Silliman had fled British forces that invaded and burned her hometown of Fairfield, Conn.
-Her husband, Gold Selleck Silliman, had been taken captive by the British.
+The British had captured her husband, Gold Selleck Silliman.

 Benjamin Silliman earned a B.A. and then an M.A. from Yale.
-When the meteorite fell on Connecticut, he was teaching chemistry and natural history at the college.
-It was a time when American educational institutions were considered backwaters of scientific thought.
+He was teaching chemistry and natural history at the college when the Weston meteorite fell on Connecticut.

 The Weston Meteorite

 At 6:30 a.m. on Dec.
 14, 1807, a red ball of fire about two-thirds the size of the full moon was seen by witnesses from southern Vermont to Fairfield County, Conn.
-Three loud booms were heard followed by a rumbling like a cannonball rolling along a wooden floor.
+They heard three loud booms followed by a rumbling like a cannonball rolling along a wooden floor.
 Witnesses heard a whizzing sound near the six places where the meteorite fragments fell.

-From Albany to Fairfield County, the meteor frightened farmers, milkmaids, schoolchildren and horses.
+From Albany to Fairfield County, the Weston meteor frightened farmers, milkmaids, schoolchildren and horses.

 When his friend Isaac Bronson told him about the meteorite, Benjamin Silliman dropped everything and bolted for Weston.
 He brought his colleague, classics professor James Kingsley, because of his skill at interviewing and writing.

-Silliman and Kingsley immediately ran into trouble: The townsfolk of Weston were doing a brisk business in meteorite sales.
-The William Prince family, for example, dug up a large fragment in their yard, smashed it into pieces and sold it off.
+Silliman and Kingsley immediately ran into trouble.
+The townsfolk of Weston were selling the Weston meteorite, piece by piece.
+Members of the William Prince family, for example, dug up a large fragment in their yard.
+They smashed it into fragments and sold it off.